 Bank tellers help customers with bank account services.
 You may hear the name “customer service representative” or “cashier” to refer to the same role at the bank.

 Tellers have a variety of roles, including the following:

 - Cash checks

-- Sells bonds, cashier’s checks, and traveler’s check
+- Sell bonds, cashier’s checks and traveler’s checks

 Why do bank tellers need access to your account information?